Weed in Mariupol

 Conclusion

 Cannabis use in Mariupol is an emerging issue that reflects broader trends in Ukraine and beyond.
-As cannabis becomes more prevalent, especially among young people, the city faces a growing challenge in balancing law enforcement, public health, and social attitudes toward the drug.
 The black market for marijuana in Mariupol continues to thrive, despite the risks associated with unregulated cannabis use.

 Leave a Comment